When you learn English with songs, suddenly Justin Timberlake is your language tutor.

 Once the great melodies and beats get you dancing and singing along, you might not even realize how fast your English skills are improving!

+Here are eight of the most useful famous English songs with lyrics.
 What are you waiting for?
-Put on your headphones, and let’s learn some English!
+Put on your headphones, and let’s learn English with songs!

 There’s so much we can learn from English music.

-So, pop songs aren’t just fun to listen to.
-They’re also amazing English-learning tools.
+Pop songs in particular are amazing English-learning tools.
 Even if a song doesn’t have any new vocabulary words for you to learn, there’s so much else you can learn from it.
-Modern songs can teach you about:
+New English songs can teach you about:

 - Current slang

 - Popular culture